neutron-org/testnets/quark/testcases/ICA+ICQ.md

 > Note: when the ICA module executes an interchain transaction on the host chain, an IBC acknowledgement packet gets sent to the controller chain.
 This acknowledgement can either be a successful acknowledgement or an error acknowledgement.

-> Note: when we say "share the tx links", we have two transactions in mind.
-The first one is executed by you, from your address, and sends a message to the test contract which triggers the interchain transaction execution.
-The second one is executed by your IBC relayer, and submits the IBC acknowledgement packet on Neutron.
-You can read more about Interchain Accounts module [here](https://ibc.cosmos.network/main/apps/interchain-accounts/overview.html), and you can read about Neutron's Interchain Transactions module (which uses the ICA module) [here](https://docs.neutron.org/neutron/interchain-txs/overview).

 ### ICQ

 1. Upload the testing contract [artifact](https://github.com/neutron-org/neutron-contracts/blob/neutron_audit_oak_19_09_2022_fixes/artifacts/neutron_validators_test.wasm),